Congratulations you can rip up those L plates!

 Once you have passed your driving test (theory and practical) you should exchange your test pass certificate for a new licence as soon as possible.
 If you do not claim your test pass within 2 years of the date of your test, the entitlement conveyed by the test pass will be lost and you will have to pass a further driving test (theory and practical) for that category of vehicle if you wish to have it included on your driving licence.

-The Driving Test Examiner will normally send it off for you after giving your pass certificate.
+The Driving Test Examiner will normally send it off for you automatically after giving your pass certificate.

-If you hold a full driving licence and have passed an additional test you must complete the declaration on your test pass certificate and send it together with your photocard licence and paper counterpart to DVLA, Swansea, SA99 1BJ.
+If you hold a full driving licence and have passed an additional test you must complete the declaration on your test pass certificate and send it together with your photocard licence to DVLA, Swansea, SA99 1BJ.

 More information can be found at the GOV website.